 The group’s attitudes about workplace relationships centered on two key areas – trust and time.
 This group, like many others that I work with, had much to say about why they feel what they feel about work relationships.
 Responsibility is usually squarely placed on bosses and co-workers and not personal behavior and organizational culture.
 While personality and communication issues are certainly contributing factors in many of these conflicts, they are not the whole story.

 Our Role Models

-Since 1989, Dilbert, the American comic strip, has been reinforcing negative workplace stereotypes, or some might say – espousing workplace truths, in twenty-five languages and 2000 newspapers worldwide.
+In 1989, Dilbert, the American comic strip, began reinforcing negative workplace stereotypes, or some might say – espousing workplace truths, in twenty-five languages and 2000 newspapers worldwide.
 Wally, a key character in the Dilbert series, is a master cynic.
 Sharing his “wisdom” in a keynote speech, Wally proclaims, “The source of all unhappiness is other people.
 As soon as you learn to think of other people as noisy furniture, the sooner you will be happy.”

 OK, perhaps Dilbert’s not your cup of tea; I confess to avoiding it.
 But surely, you’ve seen The Office, a long running (2005-2013) U.S. remake of the hit BBC 2001 series that’s been described as a “mockumentary on a group of typical office workers, where the workday consists of ego clashes, inappropriate behavior and tedium.”
 Despite my concerns that cynical depictions like these contribute to cultural perceptions of toxic workplaces, I’m sure that they also touch on unexpressed truths that resonate with many workers.